jjv432/SeniorDesign/OpenPLCFolders/README.md

 ### 8. Set IO addresses

+To associate variables with the OPTA's IO, you must assign a memory address to the variable.
+To do this, you will need to adjust the "Location" column of the variable.
+For this example, we'll use the user button and the first relay as \'my_input' and 'my_output'\, respectively.

+In this case, these addresses correspond to:

+For a full list of memory addresses, see [this page of the OpenPLC manual](https://autonomylogic.com/docs/2-4-physical-addressing/).
 ### 9. Upload the progam
 >[!WARNING]
 > The inputs and user button of the PLC will operate properly when only provided power via a USB-C cable.
 However, to use the relay outputs, the PLC _must_ be